-Gurugram: Hindutva activists disrupt Christmas prayers in school, shout ‘Jai Shri Ram’
+Gurugram: Hindutva supporters disrupt Christmas prayers in school, shout ‘Jai Shri Ram’

 No complaint has been filed in the matter, said station house officer of the Pataudi police station.

-Hindutva activists allegedly barged into a school in Pataudi town of Haryana’s Gurugram district on Friday and disrupted prayers on Christmas eve, PTI reported.
+Hindutva activists allegedly barged into a school in Pataudi town of Haryana’s Gurugram district on Friday and disrupted prayers on Christmas eve.

 In one of the videos, a man is seen telling a group of children: “We do not disrespect Jesus...But I want to tell these children, the next generation, that do not get lured by any religion, or else India’s culture will get destroyed.
 You need to take resolution to protect it...Take that resolution and chant ‘Jai Shri Ram’.

-In another video, a group of men is seen chanting “Jai Shree Ram” slogans.
+In another video, a group of men is seen chanting “Jai Shri Ram” slogans.

+The man who was seen on stage was identified as Ram Pradeep Pandey, a resident of Pataudi who is originally from Gorakhpur in Uttar Pradesh.
+Pandey told Scroll.in that he along with 15 to 20 others reached the school after someone called him, alleging that religious conversions were happening there.

+Pandey claimed that he saw “problematic signs...a poster about Christmas” at the event in the school.
+He said that the group of 15-20 people, from local Hindutva groups, put up chairs and observed the event for the next half hour, during which a play and a dance celebrating the birth of Jesus Christ were held.

 Station House Officer, Pataudi Police Station told Scroll.in that the incident happened at a local school and not a church as reported earlier.
 “Someone was running a school and their neighbour asked them for a space for a Christmas celebration,” the officer said.
 “He rented it out.”